lv346308962/CSACF/README.md

 >
 > The complete code will be uploaded after finishing.
 Thanks!
 ## Acknowledgements
-We thank for Dr. Yang Li and Dr. Jianming Zhang for their basic work before.
+We thank for Dr. Yang Li and Dr. Jianming Zhang for their basic works before.
 In this work, we have borrowed the similarity scale estimation modules from the LDES tracker and the saliency detection modules from MB+ mthod (https://github.com/jimmie33/MBS).
 ## Example
 ### [Red: CSACF] ---- [Green: LDES] ---- [Blue: ECO-HC] ---- [Black: BACF] ---- [Pink: Staple]
 <img src="https://github.com/lv346308962/CSACF/blob/a8205a3d22d421202daadd9824a4196d6211dbad/imgs/test1.gif" width="200px"/>